 Some ghost stories might be based on real events.
 For example, in many old houses with a history of tragedy, the stories could be inspired by the real - life misfortunes that occurred there.
 However, often over time, details get exaggerated or misremembered.
 So, while there may be a kernel of truth in some, not all are entirely based on real events.

-Some rgv ghost stories might be based on real events that have been exaggerated over time.
-For example, a strange noise in an old building could be due to the wind, but over the years it gets turned into a ghostly encounter.
+Some UST ghost stories might be based on real events that got distorted over time.
+For example, a strange noise heard in an old building could have been due to a faulty pipe, but as the story was passed down, it became a ghost - related occurrence.